Paterika Vaivai

-Paterika Vaivai (born 14 February 1992) is a Samoan professional rugby union footballer who plays for SU Agen Lot-et-Garonne in the Top 14.
+Paterika Vaivai (born 14 February 1992) is a Samoan professional rugby league footballer who plays for the Ipswich Jets in the Hostplus Cup.

 He previously played for the Newcastle Knights and Gold Coast Titans in the National Rugby League, and the Leigh Centurions in the Championship.

 Background

 Vaivai was born in Salamumu, Samoa, and moved to New Zealand at a young age.

 He played his junior rugby league for the Bay Roskill Vikings in the Auckland Rugby League's Sharman Cup, before being signed by the Melbourne Storm.

 Playing career

 Early career

 After playing with the Melbourne Storm, Vaivai returned to New Zealand in 2010 to play for the New Zealand Warriors.
 He was a part of their NYC squad but didn't play a game.
 In 2012, he joined the Newcastle Knights.
 He played for the Knights' NYC team in 2012, winning the Knights' NYC Coach's Award, before graduating to the Knights' New South Wales Cup team in 2013.